opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.
 3. In the **Enter a URL** box, write the URL of the FTP server where the files are stored.
+The URL should contain both the login and password to the FTP (e.g. ftp://login:password@example.org/my_directory/my_dataset).

+.. admonition:: Note
+   :class: note

+   FTPS servers are also supported for this method (e.g. ftps://login:password@example.org/my_directory/my_dataset).

 .. admonition:: Important
    :class: important